Customer Care Policy

 • A safe environment.

-• Protection from excessive behaviour by other patrons.
+• Protection from excessive or disruptive behaviour by other patrons.

-• Courteous and respectful treatment by all Aiken Promotions staff even when customers are rude, demanding and verbally aggressive.
+• Courteous and respectful treatment by all Aiken Promotions staff even when customers are rude, demanding and/or verbally aggressive.

-• Provision of relevant and reasonable information such as the time and duration of a performance, the bill, location of toilets, bars and concession areas, health and safety information.
+• Provision of relevant and reasonable information such as; the time and duration of a performance, the programme, location of toilets, bars and concession areas, health and safety information.

-• A means to identify the names of any staff.
+• A means to identify the identity of any staff.

 • Respect for the rights of other patrons to enjoy the event.